 Jordan O’Donnell is a novelist, businessman, D1 athlete, and former-FBI employee.
 After two and half years at the FBI he denied Secret Service, DEA, and FBI agent offers to pursue the writing of Zoon Garden in hopes of bringing civility and empathy to polarized America.
 A Division 1 wrestler for Virginia Tech, where he completed both undergraduate and graduate work, Jordan writes, wrestles, and weight lifts while he looks for the next adventure to pursue or the next injustice to fight.
-He splits his time between a farmhouse on the east coast and a converted school bus traveling the Americas.
-He aspires to be a homeless millionaire, a successful man who gained the world but gave it back to the people for sake of a better tomorrow.
+He splits his time between Richmond, VA where he flips and manages his properties, and traveling to new places.

 His debut novel Zoon Garden: The Decline of a Nation, a social critique of 21st century America, is currently available on Amazon.
 You can find it here.

 Jordan genuinely enjoys connecting with people.
-Reach out via the contact section or social media.
-He would be happy to start a conversation about anything under the sun.
+Reach out via the contact section.
+He would be happy to start a conversation.
+Below you can find some of Jordan's favorite quotes.

 “At some thoughts one stands perplexed, especially at the sight of men’s sin, and wonders whether one should use force or humble love.
 Always decide to use humble love.
 If you resolve on that once for all, you may subdue the whole world.
 Loving humility is marvelously strong, the strongest of all things and there is nothing else like it.” – Fyodor Dostoevsky